centreon/centreon-documentation/versioned_docs/version-23.10/security/key-rotation.md

 import TabItem from '@theme/TabItem';

-For security reasons, the keys used to sign Centreon RPMs have to be rotated regularly.
+For security reasons, the keys used to sign Centreon RPMs must be rotated regularly.

 ## Fresh installation

-If you did a fresh installation after the new RPM key was published, there are no additional actions to do besides accepting the new rpm key.
+If you performed a fresh installation after the new RPM key was published, no additional actions are necessary, apart from accepting the new rpm key.

 ```shell
 Retrieving key from https://yum-gpg.centreon.com/RPM-GPG-KEY-CES